surma/surma.dev/content/things/react-redux-comlink.md

 ## Conclusion

 **[Comlink] can help you move logic to a worker without buying into a massive refactor.** I did take some shortcuts here (like ignoring the return value of `remoteStore.subscribe()`), but all-in-all this is a web app that makes good use of a worker.
 Not only is the business logic separated from the view, but the processing of state is not costing us any precious main thread budget.
-Additionally, moving your state management to a worker means that **all the parsing for the dependencies is happening off-main-thread** as well.
+Additionally, moving your state management to a worker means that **all the parsing for the worker’s dependencies is happening off-main-thread** as well.

 [react]: https://reactjs.org
 [preact]: https://preactjs.com